-In contrast, there has been hardware that enables trapping on dereferencing of invalid pointers, one example being the SPARC ADI feature and another being the ARMv8 MTE feature (slides).
+In contrast, there has been hardware that enables trapping on dereferencing of invalid pointers, one example being the SPARC ADI feature and another being the proposed ARMv8 MTE feature (slides).
 Please note that these features do not trap on load, store, and other manipulation of the pointer values themselves.
-Furthermore, the value representations of the pointers themselves can depend on which allocation produced them, so that two pointers returned from two different calls to malloc() might or might not compare not equal when the corresponding memory addresses are identical. @@@ Need to check with the MTE guys. @@@
+Furthermore, the value representations of the pointers themselves can depend on which allocation produced them, so that two pointers returned from two different calls to malloc() might or might not compare not equal when the corresponding memory addresses are identical.

 Specifically, these features use the upper few bits of the pointer values to indicate a memory "color".
 If the color of a given pointer does not match that of the corresponding cacheline, any attempted dereferencing of that pointer will trap.
-This allows malloc() and free() to change the color of all affected cachlines, so that invalid pointers will (with high probability) trap when dereferenced.
-Furthermore, the memory colors can be used in such a way as to cause any invalid pointer to memory that has not yet been reused to deterministically trap when dereferenced (the price being a slightly lower probability of trapping when the memory has been reallocated.) @@@ Check the following. @@@ As will be shown below, these hardware features are compatible with all concurrent algorithms that we are aware of.
+This allows malloc() and free() to change the color of all affected cachelines, so that invalid pointers will (with high probability) trap when dereferenced.
+Furthermore, the memory colors can be used in such a way as to cause any invalid pointer to memory that has not yet been reused to deterministically trap when dereferenced (the price being a slightly lower probability of trapping when the memory has been reallocated.)
+As will be shown in the sections discussing the algorithms, these hardware features are compatible with all concurrent algorithms that we are aware of.